 We're a team - like a pro sports team, not a kid's recreational team.
 Hola hires and develops smartly, so we have stars in every position.

 We look for people who share similar values to ours: They are pros,

 ambitious, they love to get stuff done,

 They are also smart, and

 Having these types of 'stars' in every position makes it a pleasure

 We typically need to interview 250 people to find someone like you.

 However, any interview process is limited and cannot be fully predictive.
 We hire a candidate that shows traits of being a star.
 If we are not 100% sure that they are a perfect DNA fit, we let that person know of our concerns, and we go ahead and hire for the bootcamp to give that person a chance to learn the company DNA and become a productive member of the team.
 The first weeks of our work together serve as a mutual get to know period.

-At your first 3 weeks at Spark you are a temp employee for a period of mutual 'get to know', with the intention of making the transition into a full hire during that time.
+At your first 3 weeks at Hola you are a temp employee for a period of mutual 'get to know', with the intention of making the transition into a full hire during that time.

-We rarely let people go after the initial temp period, because by then the person has shown great capabilities and ability to let them flourish at Spark through the DNA.
+We rarely let people go after the initial temp period, because by then the person has shown great capabilities and ability to let them flourish at Hola through the DNA.
 We don't believe in 'cutting the bottom 10%' or similar concepts.